CartoDB/airship/packages/bridge/src/vl/histogram/README.md

 `widget` is your as-histogram-widget HTML element.
-`nBuckets` is a number to specify the number of buckets the histogram should have `bucketRanges` is an array of pairs of numbers, which lets you specify the bucket ranges by hand
+`nBuckets` is a number to specify the number of buckets the histogram should have `bucketRanges` is an array of pairs of numbers, which lets you specify the bucket ranges by hand `totals` will use a VL GlobalHistogram expression to display the totals as background bars on the widget

 **It is highly recommended** that you use bucketRanges when you specify `readOnly: false`, because of how the filtering works.